Governance

 Risk type Risk factor Number of risk factors

-1.Management risk of overseas subsidiaries
+1.Management risk of overseas

 • Risk of reduced profitability of subsidiaries in Europe and the U.S.